WestGrid/ubcSummerSchool2019/2-forAttendees.md

 be updated as details are confirmed for room assignments, session times and detailed course information.

 If you attend Day 1 morning courses, please arrive early (20-30 mins) to register, as this is the busiest time at the registration desk.
+The registration desk will be located just outside rooms PHRM 1101 and PHRM 1201.

 ## Linux command line